qemu/qemu/docs/about/deprecated.rst

 various pitfalls with regards to live migration.
 Use a newer machine type instead.

-``pseries-2.1`` up to ``pseries-2.12`` (since 9.0)
-''''''''''''''''''''''''''''''''''''''''''''''''''

-Older pseries machines before version 3.0 have undergone many changes to correct issues, mostly regarding migration compatibility.
-These are no longer maintained and removing them will make the code easier to read and maintain.
-Use versions 3.0 and above as a replacement.

 PPC 405 ``ref405ep`` machine (since 9.1)
 ''''''''''''''''''''''''''''''''''''''''